M305-g/END-TO-END-HOSPITAL-OPERATIONS-AND-REVENUE-ANALYSIS-/README.md

 Operational inefficiencies or utilization gaps — underused expensive equipment or suboptimal scheduling can raise per‑case costs for advanced diagnostics and therapies.

-**Operational Actions**
+**Recommendations**

-Optimize scheduling and throughput for MRI and Chemotherapy (block scheduling, extended hours, dedicated clinics) to increase utilization and lower per‑case fixed costs.

-Introduce bundled pricing or care pathways for repeat therapies (e.g., chemotherapy cycles) to stabilize revenue and simplify billing.
+Optimize MRI and chemotherapy service delivery through improved scheduling strategies, including block scheduling, extended operating hours, and dedicated clinics, to increase equipment utilization and reduce cost per case.
+Introduce bundled pricing or standardized care pathways for repeat treatments, such as chemotherapy cycles, to improve revenue predictability and simplify billing processes.

-Implement approval controls for very high‑cost cases to catch billing errors and ensure clinical justification.

-**Clinical and resource planning**

-Allocate specialized staff and equipment based on demand forecasts per treatment tier; consider cross‑training to reduce bottlenecks.

-Create dedicated follow‑up or nurse‑led clinics for routine care to free specialist time for complex treatments.
+Implement review controls for high-cost cases to ensure accurate billing, appropriate clinical justification, and effective cost management.
+Allocate specialized staff and equipment based on projected service demand, while promoting cross-training to reduce operational bottlenecks.
+Establish dedicated follow-up and nurse-led clinics for routine care to improve patient flow and allow specialists to focus on complex cases.

 **Key insights**